nczmoo/dcs100/readme.md

     x BUG?
 Key hint isn't giving the correct info x  change heart icon to green when you're poisoned x  Change exit to "Go Back"
+    x what if the tunnel was dark when you're heading in and light when you're headded out?

     checkboxes look weird
     BUG? sound inconsistently playing on mobile?